rajnandan1/kener/docs.md

 - `incident`: If an issue is marked as incident it will show up in kener home page
 - `incident-down`: If an issue is marked as incident-down and incident kener would make that monitor down
 - `incident-degraded`: If an issue is marked as incident-degraded and incident then kener would make the monitor degraded
+- `resolved`: Use this tag to mark the incident has RESOLVED
+- `identified`: Use this tag to show that the root cause of the incident has been identified

 ## Creating your first incident
 - Go to your github repo of kener